selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 	* Transform a simple “for loop” in multicore “for loop”
 	* The use of .VRT for splitting and merging images

+**Compulsory assignments: Get familiar with the gdal/ogr command line topics.**

+Download some raster files and use gdalinfo to understand the image in terms of number of bands, pixel resolution, minimum and maximum data, no data value, extent precision.

+Moreover, perform some raster or vector operations using the GDAL/OGR commands.
+Some operations may be includes: cropping the layers base on your study area extension, ensure that raster have been compressed properly (e.g. using -co COMPRESS=DEFLATE -co ZLEVEL=9 options), change pixel resolution, change projection, ensure that the nodata is set correctly.

+Each student is going to show what has been download, explain the characteristic of the rasters/vectors and show the GDAL/OGR operations that has been performed.

-#### Lecture 8: 3rd of November, 2022..
+#### Lecture 8: 3rd of November, 2022.

 Manipulate geographical data with PKTOOLS (Giuseppe Amatulli)

 [View recorded lecture](https://youtu.be/atchsCMQf5A) before the QA session at 4PM.

-This section introduces data manipulation for geospatial data processing on the command line using [PKTOOLS](http://pktools.nongnu.org/html/index.html) for raster and vector analysis.
+This section introduces data manipulation for geospatial data processing on the command line using [PKTOOLS](http://pktools.nongnu.org/html/index.html) libraries.

+* [PKTOOLS](http://pktools.nongnu.org/html/index.html) for raster and vector analysis.
 	* Masking operation
 	* Building a mosaic
 	* Image histogram and classification